NBA Trade Rumors: Sixers’ Jahlil Okafor Headed Where Following Pelicans’ Deal?

 The wild card in Okafor’s future, sadly, is the uber-conservative-minded Sixers, who have proven oftentimes in the past willing to stay put until they find a deal that they feel best benefits them.

-Jahlil Okafor, most speculate, will therefore be staying put this season on the bench.
+Jahlil Okafor, most speculate, will be staying put this season on the bench.

 [Featured Image by Mitchell Leff/Getty Images]